na-na-hi/renget/archive/how2playba.md

 If you're a pro raid gamer, it's good practice to set a time you'll stop resetting for a high score and finish the raid.
 Getting a cool gamer score is not worth losing a ticket over.
 My advice is 15-20 minutes before the ticket ends .

-If you need to change formation in the middle of ur raid battle, you can close the app/quit the game and start Blue Archive again.
-This way you won't lose ur ticket, your attempt will stay active, AND you get to change ur team/positioning/starting EX skills.
+If you need to change formation in the middle of ur raid battle, there's a button for you in the pause screen.
-This works in mock battles and actual runs.
-In JP there is a button for this.

 See the [shop section](https://rentry.org/how2playba#shop) for what to buy.